Assault and Battery

 Generally speaking, Domestic Violence is a battery committed by someone against another he/she has some sort of relationship with.
 This includes current and former spouse(s), girlfriend(s)/boyfriend(s), and relatives.
-But did you know that you can get charged with domestic violence, if you commit a battery against someone who merely resides or is just living with you?
+But did you know that you can be charged with domestic violence if you commit a battery against someone who is just living with you?

 For example, with our scenario, if Joe and Bob were roommates and Joe punched Bob.
 Joe could potentially be charged with domestic violence, even though there is no blood relation or romantic involvement.

 While, a first time domestic violence conviction is considered a misdemeanor, the State of Nevada does not take this offense lightly.
-Even with a first time domestic violence conviction, there is mandatory jail time, classes, fees, and community service requirements which must be fulfilled.
+Even with a first time domestic violence conviction, there is mandatory jail time, classes, fees, and community service requirements.
 Furthermore, if convicted:

 - You may lose your right to carry or retain a firearm.

-- There is no exception to this restriction if you are active duty military or a peace officer.
+- There is no exception to firearm restriction if you are active duty military or a peace officer.
 You, too, can lose your permit to carry a firearm.

 - A misdemeanor domestic violence conviction can only be sealed after 7 years and a felony domestic violence conviction can NEVER be sealed.

 Thus, the consequences for any of these offenses can be quite severe and life changing.
 If you are arrested or have been charged with any of the above crimes, do not take it for granted!
 We have over 25 years of criminal defense experience.
 Call The Wright Law Group, P.C., today at (702) 405-0001.
 We are available 24/7 and our initial consultations are always free and confidential.